altertek/activity-faker/README.md

 This script uses Auto Hot key.
 It's an automation scripting language for Windows.

 * Install AHK => https://www.autohotkey.com
+* Download the project here: https://github.com/altertek/activity-faker/archive/v0.1.0.zip
-* Download the file `alwaysGreen.ahk` anywhere on your computer
+* Extract the file `alwaysGreen.ahk` anywhere on your computer

 ## How to use